 how to dispose of old carpet hero image

-8 ways to get rid of your old carpet
+Ways to get rid of your old carpet and how much to pay

-Are you looking for carpet disposal options?
+Are you looking for carpet disposal?
 Great – you’re in the right place!
-This complete guide to carpet disposal includes all the ways to get rid of old carpet plus offcuts, underlay, gripper rods or packaging:
+This guide to carpet disposal covers the ways to get rid of old carpet, offcuts, underlay, gripper rods or packaging, and how much they cost:

 3. Carpet retailer disposal service